rafaelsmonte/hackaton-video-processor-infra/docs/load-tests.md

-Here’s a more technical and well-structured version of your text:

----

 # Load Test Results

 This document presents the results of a series of load tests conducted to assess the performance of the video image processor worker under high request volumes.